liulifang/learnGit/first.md

 #GIT is free software.
-##GIT is a versionn control system
+##GIT is a distributed versionn control system

 #sjdfkldsjfkljsdlfsdk